emax-77/OpenMeteo-to-MySQL/README.md

 - change the database credentials in the script to match your MySQL database credentials

 ### Run the script:
-- install the required packages using pip
+- install the required packages using a pip
 - clone the repository
 - run the script :)